-Join a dialogue between young plant scientists from Europe and overseas who will discuss their views on genome editing in their research context, as well as their views for the future of genome editing in Europe in light of the 2018 ECJ ruling and the currently ongoing Commission study on New Genomic techniques.
+Together with EuropaBio, Genesprout Initiative hosted a dialogue between young plant scientists from Europe and overseas called “Plant genome editing in Europe: a young researchers perspective”.
+Their views on genome editing in their research context, as well as their views for the future of genome editing in Europe in light of the 2018 ECJ ruling and the currently ongoing Commission study on New Genomic techniques has been discussed.

 Genesprout Initiative was asked by the Slow Food Youth Network (SFYN) to present about the use of new plant breeding techniques in agriculture.